Skip to content

 How to Help a Loved One With Depression After Surgery

-• Prepare your home: Be prepared so when the post surgical patient comes home it is set up to promote their maximum independence and safety.
+• Prepare your home: be prepared so when the post surgical patient comes home it is set up to promote their maximum independence and safety.
 This will reduce the risk of future complications like falls.
 It will help their self esteem if they can do more for themselves and this will elevate their mood and yours.

-• Communicate with healthcare providers: Caregivers who notice that a loved one continues to not adhere to healthcare provider recommendations should take action.
+• Communicate with healthcare providers: caregivers who notice that a loved one continues to not adhere to healthcare provider recommendations should take action.
 Let the healthcare providers know this is happening so the appropriate interventions can be made.
 Left unchecked, non compliant patients can suffer physical and emotional setbacks that will lengthen recovery and diminish any potential progress.

-• Reduce isolation: Surgery can isolate both patients and their caregivers.
+• Reduce isolation: surgery can isolate both patients and their caregivers.
 It is important to maintain social connections with family and friends that are positive and offer emotional and physical support for all concerned parties.

-• Find creative ways for your loved one to spend time: If you can, find things you can do together.
+• Find creative ways for your loved one to spend time: if you can, find things you can do together.
 Examples include playing music, reading, games, watching a movie, doing crossword or jigsaw puzzles.
 Go outside if possible.
 All these activities can be great distractions and can make everyone feel better emotionally.

 Additional Resources

-Education is just the first step on our path to improved mental health and emotional wellness.
-To help our readers take the next step in their journey, Choosing Therapy has partnered with leaders in mental health and wellness.
-Choosing Therapy may be compensated for marketing by the companies mentioned below.
+To help our readers take the next step in their mental health journey, ChoosingTherapy.com has partnered with leaders in mental health and wellness.
+ChoosingTherapy.com is compensated for marketing by the companies included below.

-You can search for therapists by specialty, experience, insurance, or price, and location.
-Find a therapist today.
+Find local therapists that offer online and in-person therapy.
+Search for therapists by specialty, experience, insurance, and location.
+Find a therapist near you.

 For Further Reading